kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 ## Call metadata endpoint

-You must call the metadata endpoint with the generated certificate to get URLS to the following:
+You must call the metadata endpoint with the generated certificate to get URLs to the following:

 - Application Registry API
 - Events Service API